Jonah Lehrer: Findings of self-plagiarism

 The most mysterious thing about the human brain is that the more we know about it, the deeper our own mystery becomes.

 All five of The New Yorker blog posts now appear on the magazine's website with editor's notes listing where Lehrer had previously published related sentences, a list that included The Wall Street Journal, The Boston Globe, Wired, and The Guardian.

 In a response soon after, a spokesperson for Lehrer's publisher, Houghton Mifflin Harcourt (HMH), stated: "[Lehrer] owns the rights to the relevant articles, so no permission was needed.
 He will add language to the acknowledgments noting his prior work."
 Lehrer apologized for this unattributed reuse of his own work.
-In a related matter, a correction was appended to a January 30, 2012 article by Lehrer on The New Yorker website, noting that quotations published in the original version of that article had been taken from the work of another writer, Peter Dizikes, at another publication, the MIT Technology Review (i.e., without permission or attribution).
+In a related matter, a correction was appended to a January 30, 2012, article by Lehrer on The New Yorker website, noting that quotations published in the original version of that article had been taken from the work of another writer, Peter Dizikes, at another publication, the MIT Technology Review (i.e., without permission or attribution).

 Imagine fabrications, The New Yorker resignation

 The seriousness of the disclosures then escalated.
-Some weeks later, Michael C. Moynihan reported in Tablet Magazine that Lehrer had fabricated quotes attributed to singer Bob Dylan in his book Imagine, Moynihan discussed his discovery at length with Mark Colvin, host of Australia's ABC News' program Friday Late.
-Moynihan noted later that the quotations immediately sounded phony to him when he read the book: they "sounded like a Dylan self-help book", leading him to seek clarification from Lehrer and Dylan's manager.
+Some weeks later, Michael C. Moynihan reported in Tablet Magazine that Lehrer had fabricated quotes attributed to singer Bob Dylan in his book Imagine: How Creativity Works.
+Moynihan discussed his discovery at length with Mark Colvin, host of Australia's ABC News' program Friday Late.
+Moynihan noted later that the quotations immediately sounded phony to him when he read the book: They "sounded like a Dylan self-help book", leading him to seek clarification from Lehrer and Dylan's manager.
 In a subsequent statement, Lehrer admitted, "The quotes in question either did not exist, were unintentional misquotations, or represented improper combinations of previously existing quotes."
 He also acknowledged having initially lied about the sources for these quotes to Moynihan when first confronted about them.

 At a Moth storytelling event, Jonah Lehrer said "I'd been a lifelong Dylan fan and was familiar with approximate versions of what he'd said, so I put in those approximations to make it sound better, as if I'd actually done my homework.
 And then I forgot they were there."

 In the wake of plagiarism revelations Lehrer resigned from The New Yorker on July 30, 2012, less than two months after he had joined the staff.
 Several scheduled speaking engagements were cancelled.
 In the days and weeks that followed, reporting on the scope of the issues, and related criticism, continued.
 Colleen Curry of ABC News in the U.S. compared Lehrer in mid-July to "Publishing's ...
 Notorious Offenders", Janet Cooke, Stephen Glass, and Jayson Blair.